nautobot/cookiecutter-nautobot-app/README.md

 ### IMPORTANT Cookie Notes

-- The logo of the project is a placeholder (`docs/images/icon-{{ cookiecutter.app_slug }}.png`) - please replace it with your app icon, making sure it's at least 200x200px and has a transparent background!
+- The logo of the project is a placeholder (`docs/images/icon-{{ cookiecutter.nautobot_app_slug }}.png`) - please replace it with your app icon, making sure it's at least 200x200px and has a transparent background!
 - Please resolve and remove **all** of the comments and blocks marked with `Developer Note - Remove Me!` prior to publishing.
 Catch'em all with `rgrep "Developer Note" app-root`.
 - The documentation website will be built and hosted on `readthedocs.io` for open source projects and is documented as part of the process.